harleenkaurchadha/Weather-station-using-Openweathrmap-Api/README.md

 # Weather-station-using-Openweathrmap-Api
+OBJECTIVE
-A weather station is created in which various weather parameters ( haze,rain,min-max temp, humidity and pressure) for a particular city are being displayed on 16*2 lcd .These parameters are being taken from OpenWeatherMap api using json parsing .
+To create a weather station in which various weather parameters like (conditions such as haze,rain etc, min-max temperature, humidity and pressure) for a particular city and country to which it belongs to are being displayed on 16*2 lcd.
+DESCRIPTION
+• We have used nodemcu board(ESP8266-12) to communicate with Openweathermap api in order to create a weather station displaying various weather parameters.
+• We are making api call with city id(particular id for every city) and capturing the server response(JSON format) to the request made.
+• parsing of json array is done to capture the required data and being displayed on 16*2 lcd.